April 1, 2025

 • Hosting platform: Spotify for Podcasters (Free)

-Best podcast microphones for beginners
+Best microphones for beginner podcasters

 1. Samson GoMic